Cocinero: Taxonomy and naming

 The cocinero is classified within the genus Caranx, one of a number of groups known as the jacks or trevallies.
 Caranx itself is part of the larger jack and horse mackerel family Carangidae, which in turn is part of the order Carangiformes.

-The species was first scientifically described by the American ichthyologists David Starr Jordan and Charles Henry Gilbert in 1882 based on a specimen taken off Sinaloa, Mexico, which became the holotype.
+The species was first scientifically described by the American ichthyologists David Starr Jordan and Charles Henry Gilbert in 1882 based on a specimen taken off Sinaloa, Mexico, which became the syntype.
 They named the new species Caranx vinctus, with the specific epithet of Latin origin meaning "bound" or "laced", presumably a description of the species vertical striping.
 The species has been variably placed in either Caranx or Carangoides ever since, with a recent molecular phylogeny study indicating the species is most closely related to other species of Caranx.
 The species was later transferred to the now defunct genus Xurel by Jordan and Evermann, who created the genus.
 Xurel was later synonymised with Carangoides, thus the species was placed in Carangoides under this classification.
 A species by the name was of Caranx fasciatus was created by Georges Cuvier in 1833, which was based on a sketch of a specimen taken from "American waters".
 The sketch may be of Caranx vinctus, but it is not anatomically detailed, and the species is rendered a nomen dubium.
 The species common name, cocinero, is the Spanish word for cook or chef, with barred jack and striped jack also occasionally used.